-The Department recommends that the Towns of Mashpee and Falmouth develop a detailed monitoring plan consistent with the Comprehensive Wastewater Management Planning process and as part of the detailed plan for the TMDL implementation process.
-The monitoring plan must be designed to determine if water quality improvements occur as a result of implementing this TMDL.
-This monitoring plan should be developed and conducted in phases according to the identification of N reduction options as part of the adaptive management approach to achieving water quality standards.
+The Department recommends that the Towns of Mashpee and Barnstable develop a detailed monitoring plan as part of the Comprehensive Wastewater Management Planning process and as part of the detailed plan for TMDL implementation.
+The monitoring plan should be designed to determine to what extent water quality improvements occur as a result of implementing this TMDL, and should be developed and conducted in phases according to the identification of N reduction options.
 The Department recognizes the long-term nature of the time horizon for full implementation of the TMDL; however, reasonable milestones in the shorter term are necessary.